samuelroland/openDevApps/README.md

 ## Install temporarly unsigned `.zip` or .`xpi`
 1. Go to `about:debugging`
-1. Under This Firefox, click Load a temporary module
+1. Under This Firefox, click Load a temporary module and select the file
 1. The module is available until you close Firefox.

 ## Install signed versions